xingliuUT/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Besides output dimension adjustments, the main problem with the initial architecture is that it over fits our Traffic sign training data set.
 Here's a accuracy vs epochs graph with the LeNet-5 architecture.
 It shows that the training accuracy and validation accuracy both converge after about 5 epochs.
 The training accuracy is about 99% but the validation accuracy is below 93%.
 This means that the model overfits the training set.

-image here
+![alt text][image5]

 To improve the model, I add dropout layers after each convolution layer and fully connected layer.
 The dropout layer is a great way to avoid overfitting because it randomly sets some activations between two layers to be zero and therefore forcing the model to learn redundant representations and avoid overfitting.

 ##### Parameter tuning

-The keeping probability in the dropout layer is tuned.
-I use a single batch and iterate on 30 epochs to tune the parameter because it's faster than using the full data.
-In this way, I could quickly get an idea which parameter will perform better.
+The keeping probability in the dropout layers is tuned.
+I use about 10% of the images in the training set and iterate on 50 epochs to test because it's faster than using the full data.
+I tried for 0.7, 0.75, 0.8, 0.85, 0.9 and found that 0.8 and 0.9 gives me the highest validation set accuracy.
+I choose keeping probability of 0.8.

+![alt text][image6]

+The batch size is also tuned using the same procedure.
+I tried for batch size of 64, 128, and 256 and found that 128 gives me the highest validation set accuracy.
+I therefore choose batch size of 128 in the full data training.

+![alt text][image7]

 ### Test a Model on New Images

 #### New Images

-Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are 16 German traffic signs that I found on the web:

-![alt text][image4] ![alt text][image5] ![alt text][image6]
-![alt text][image7] ![alt text][image8]
+![alt text][image9]

 The first image might be difficult to classify because ...